IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 # 2. Ensure the required directories exist.

-# 4. Create the switch configuration file using the template.
+# 4. Create the switch configuration file.

 - name: PREPARE LAB ENVIRONMENT